- Landscape at the Gardner

 - Michael Van Valkenburgh

 - James Corner

 - George Hargreaves

 - Rosetta Elkin in conversation with Charles Waldheim

 Maeder-York Family Fellowship in

-The biennial Maeder-York Family Fellowship in Landscape Studies is awarded to an emerging design talent whose work articulates the potential for landscape as a medium of design in the public realm.
-This initiative is intended to recognize and foster emerging design talent from across the design disciplines whose work embodies the potentials for landscape as a medium of public works.
+The Maeder-York Family Fellowship in Landscape Studies is awarded annually to an emerging design talent whose work articulates the potentials for landscape as a medium of design in the public realm.
+This initiative is intended to recognize and foster emerging designers from across the design disciplines.

 The Selection Process

 A jury comprised of international figures in landscape architecture and allied design disciplines will select the 2017 Maeder-York Family Landscape Fellow.
 The two-stage competition process will identify a short-list of up to five finalists who will be invited to interviews with the competition jury who will recommend a winner and runner-up to be announced in March 2017.

 - The Fellowship residency will be for two months between June 1 and August 31, 2017.